-At our institution, the Riverwalk Jazz collection (4000 song performances: http://river-walkjazz.stanford.edu/) has recently been made available online via internet radio.
+At our institution, the Riverwalk Jazz collection (4000 song performances: http://riverwalkjazz.stanford.edu/) has recently been made available online in a particular way: via internet radio.
 The copyright statement reads, "Due to copyright restrictions, we are unable to provide a jukebox-style program stream where the user selects individual radio shows.
 It's like a box of chocolates.
 Drop in and discover what's on the air."
 Cataloguers have had to be ingenious to facilitate structured access to streaming material (juke-box [random] access violates US copyright).